The Witch's Magic Ball

 Illustrated By: Jacob Below

-Many years ago in the Andes Mountains there lived a cold-eyed witch.
-All through the summer she slept.
-But at the first snowfall she awoke, full of glee.
-For winter was her hunting time and her eating time.
-By some strange magic she was able to draw children to her one by one, and how she did it no one knew.
+By some strange magic the witch was able to draw children to her one by one, and how she did it no one knew.
 But the truth is that she had a magic ball, a ball bright and shining and of many colors, and this she left in places where children played, but never where a grown man or woman could see it.

 One day near a lake, a brother and sister were playing.
 They saw the magic ball at the foot of a little hill.
-Delighted with the shiny bright ball the girl, Natalia, ran to it.
-But to her surprise, as she drew near to it, the magic ball rolled away.
+Delighted with the shiny bright ball, the girl, Natalia, ran to it.
+But to her surprise as she drew near to it, the magic ball rolled away.
 Then a little way off, it came to rest again.
 Again she ran to it and almost had her hand upon it when it escaped, exactly as a piece of thistle-down does, just as she was about to grasp it.

-So Natalia followed the ball, always seeming to be on the point of catching it but never quite doing so.
-As she ran, her older brother Luis followed her.
 The strange part was that every time the magic ball stopped, it rested close to some berry bush or by the edge of a crystal-clear spring, so that Natalia, like all the other children who had been led away, found at the moment of resting something to eat or drink to refresh herself.

-At last, Natalia with Luis right behind her, came to a place in the valley where a wide river ran between two great hills.
-The land was strewn with mighty broken rocks and here and there were patches of snow.
-Soon great snowflakes appeared in a dark and gloomy air.
 Then brother and sister were terror-struck, for they knew with all the wandering and twisting and turning, they had lost their way.
 But the magic ball still rolled on, though slower now, and the children followed it.
 The air grew colder and the sun weaker, so they were very glad indeed when they came to a black rock where at last, the magic ball stopped.

 Natalia picked it up.
 For a moment she gazed at its beauty, but for a moment only.
 For no sooner had she gazed at it than it vanished as a soap bubble does, and she cried out in grief.
 Luis tried to cheer her by reaching out to hold her hands.
 Finding them icy cold, he led her to the north side of the rock where it was protected from the wind.
 There Natalia coiled herself up and was asleep in a minute.
-Luis sat down near the rock, thinking that as soon as his sister had rested they must find their way back home.
-He tried hard to stay awake so he could keep watch, even holding his eyelids open with his fingers, but that only seemed to make him sleepier.
-Then, with the pine trees slowly nodding about him and the leaves softly whispering, soon Luis, too, slept.

 Natalia, being out of the blustering wind, was very comfortable in the niche carved within the great stones, and she dreamed that she was at home.
 Her mother, she thought, was combing her hair and singing as she did so.
 But her mother, she thought, grew rough and careless and pulled her hair.
 Natalia gave a little cry of pain and awoke.
 She tried to rise but could not.

-Natalia's heart was like stone when she found what had happened.
-It was this: While she slept, the old witch of the Andes Mountains had stroked and combed her hair, and meanwhile wrought magic, so that the girl's hair was grown into the rock so very closely that she could not as much as turn her head.
-All that she could do was to stretch forth her arms, and when she saw Luis a little way off, she called to him most piteously.
+All that the sister could do was to stretch forth her arms, and when she saw Luis a little way off, she called to him most piteously.
 But he was not able to reach her, for you see the old witch had bound Natalia with a spell.
 There was now an invisible wall around the rock through which her brother could not pass, try as he might.

 "Sister," he said, "I try but I cannot.
 There is something through which I cannot pass.
 I can see you but I cannot pass through."